azad6026/nikpro-source/README.md

 ## Hello Gatsby

-This site is migrated from WordPress to Gatsby and hosted by Netlify and uses Netlify CMS as well.
+My site is migrated from WordPress to Gatsby and hosted by Netlify and will use Netlify CMS in the fututure as backend as well.
+I am moving all components to use styled components which is a cool way of doing all css in js.

 ## 🚀 Purpose

-To share my aha moments and knowledge to the community with passion and love.
+To share my aha moments and knowledge with the community with passion and love.

 ## 🧐 Contents